bright/new-www/content/blog/why-a-small-budget-for-app-development-can-be-an-advantage-for-startups.md

 <blockquote><h2>Implementing a low-cost and more user-friendly solution</h2><div>The client wanted to implement quite complex functionality, which was designed as a set of 5 separate screens.
 After analyzing the client's requirements, we proposed a more straightforward solution that included all the necessary features on a single screen.
 Following a consultation with the designer, the client chose our proposal, which turned out to be easier to implement and more user-friendly.</div><footer>Michał Waśniewski, Senior iOS Developer at Bright Inventions</footer></blockquote>

-## A limited amount of money helps to create an app that users need and want
+## A small budget helps to create an app that users need and want

 A smaller budget makes you go deeper into analytics, and that's great!
 Analytics is often neglected.
 After the MVP launch, **startup founders often focus too much on app reviews rather than actually going deeper into users' activity**.
 Thanks to analytics tools like Firebase and Mixpanel, you can **check what features your users really use, what screens engage them, and what features you can simply give up on**.